-18. Plaintiffs' claim for taking (or, in the alternative, illegal exaction) is founded on the Fifth Amendment to the United States Constitution, which provides in pertinent part that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation."
+24. Plaintiffs' claims for taking (or, in the alternative, illegal exaction) are founded on the Fifth Amendment to the United States Constitution, which provides in pertinent part that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation."
 Plaintiffs' contract claims are under 28 U.S.C. § 1491(a), which provides for claims founded on a contract with the United States.